avinayak/avinayak.github.io/_drafts/solving-knights-tour-using-a-neural-network.md

 layout: post

 ---
-Recently came across this post by Dimitry Brant: ["Knight’s Tours Using a Neural Network"](https://dmitrybrant.com/knights-tour)
+Recently came across this post by Dimitry Brant: [Knight’s Tours Using a Neural Network](https://dmitrybrant.com/knights-tour).
+A properly vectorized numpy reimplementation is long overdue, so I decided to give it a shot.